-Eva Metalios, MD, Assistant Professor of Medicine at Albert Einstein College of Medicine, is a clinician educator and primary care physician at Montefiore’s CHCC community healthcare center in the south Bronx.
+Eva Metalios, MD, Medical Director for Adult Medicine Wakefield Ambulatory Care Center, Associate Program Director for Wakefield Internal Medicine Residency Program, Assistant Professor of Medicine at Albert Einstein College of Medicine, is a clinician educator and primary care physician at Montefiore’s WACC community healthcare center in the Bronx.
 She has spent two decades providing care, developing programs, and conducting research focused on marginalized populations, specifically torture survivors and asylum seekers in the United States.

 Prior to becoming faculty at Einstein, Dr. Metalios received her undergraduate degree in philosophy from Barnard College, and her medical degree from New York Medical College.
 She completed her residency in Primary care Internal Medicine at Montefiore Medical Center, followed by a year of Chief Residency at Montefiore.